Terrier-Tech/terrier-engine/README.md

 the gem (contains .rb, .rake, .coffee, and .scss files) and the npm package (contains .ts files and hub .svg icons).

+In general, updates to the version number should happen on master, rather than in a specific PR.
+If there are multiple PRs that update the version number simultaneously, they could cause conflicts.
+This can be avoided by merging PRs without changes to the version number, then updating the version number immediately prior to publishing the new version.

+Even if you are only merging a single PR and publishing it immediately, for consistency we should always follow the same publishing process.

 ### The Gem

 Publishing a new version of the gem is very simple: